What is a medical provider network?

-A network is a group of medical providers, such as doctors, hospitals, labs, therapists, etc., that contract with a health plan to provide services to its members at negotiated rates.
+A medical provider network is a group of medical providers, such as doctors, hospitals, labs, and therapists, that contracts with a health plan to provide services to its members at negotiated rates.
 Provider networks allow health plans to control costs and provide protection to consumers against overbilling or other billing issues.

 What networks should include

-Health plan networks must meet state law (leg.wa.gov).
+Health plan networks must meet network access requirements outlined in Washington state law.
 This means they must:

 - Have sufficient numbers of each type of provider to meet anticipated consumer needs.